MatthiasQuintern/bUwUma/README.md

 ### conditionals
 To turn on or off entire blocks, `if`, `elif` can `else` be used.
-These commands can not be nested and must not appear in multi-line comments.
+These commands can not be nested.
 Logical and `&&` and logical or `||` can be used to chain conditions.
 If a condition is true, the corresponding block is included while all other blocks are deleted.